abeidabdou/WAL-I/README.md

 !
 Server owners can delete messages using date and time across all channels.
 !
 Moderators cannot delete messages using date and time.
 !
 A reason must be provided for all deletions, banning, timing out or kicking.
+!
+When timimg out, if there's no specific time provided the limit will be 24h !
+You when banning a member you can also delete the messages he sent in the server
 ```

 #### 3. Role Permissions